-In Texas, every house comes with a fireplace.
+In Texas, almost every house comes with a fireplace.
 And they’re in all sorts of shapes and sizes.
 Thinking about ours, I came up with these 8 Budget-Friendly Fireplace Remodel Ideas.

 It’s not like I hate my fireplace.